 It is our pleasure to invite you to attend the symposium ‘Inside the black box: the mitochondrial basis of life-history variation and animal performance’ which will be held at the Society for Integrative and Comparative Biology meeting Jan 3-7, 2018 in San Francisco, CA.

 In addition to the main symposium, companion oral and poster sessions will also be held.
 You can opt to participate in the companion oral or poster session when submitting the abstract online.
-Submission will open in summer 2017.
+Deadline for submissions: September 6, 2017.

 Great evening at the Café Scientifique for the Glasgow Science Festival.
 A lot of interesting discussions and a great interest for the mitochondria model (made of a potato and play doh).